 (6) Improving existing systems or facilities for the transmission or distribution of telephone services.

 (e) Each sanitary district, mosquito control district, hospital district, merged school administrative unit described in G.S.
-115C-513; metropolitan sewerage district, metropolitan water district, metropolitan water and sewerage district, county water and sewer district, regional public transportation authority and special airport district is authorized to borrow money and issue its bonds under this Article in evidence thereof for the purpose of paying any capital costs of any one or more of the purposes for which it is authorized, by general laws uniformly applicable throughout the State, to raise or appropriate money, except for current expenses.
+115C-513, metropolitan sewerage district, metropolitan water district, metropolitan water and sewerage district, county water and sewer district, regional public transportation authority, and special airport district may borrow money and issue its bonds under this Article in evidence thereof for the purpose of paying any capital costs of any one or more of the purposes for which it is authorized, by general laws uniformly applicable throughout the State, to raise or appropriate money, except for current expenses.

 (f) For any of the purposes authorized by subsections (b), (c), (d), or (e) of this section, a unit may do any of the following that it considers necessary or convenient:

-(1) Acquire, construct, erect, provide, develop, install, furnish, and equip; and
+(1) Acquire, construct, erect, provide, develop, install, furnish, and equip.

-(2) Reconstruct, remodel, alter, renovate, replace, refurnish, and reequip; and
+(2) Reconstruct, remodel, alter, renovate, replace, refurnish, and reequip.

 (4) Demolish, relocate, improve, grade, drain, landscape, pave, widen, and resurface.

 (g) Bonds for two or more unrelated purposes, not of the same general class or character, shall not be authorized by the same bond order.
 However, bonds for any of the purposes listed in any subdivision of any subsection of this section shall be deemed to be for one purpose and may be authorized by the same bond order.
-In addition, nothing herein may be deemed to prohibit the combining of purposes from any of such paragraphs and the authorization of bonds therefor by the same bond order to the extent that the purposes are not unrelated.
+In addition, nothing in this section prohibits the combining of purposes from any subdivision of any subsection of this section and the authorization of bonds therefor by the same bond order to the extent that the purposes are not unrelated.

-(h) As used in this section, "capital costs" include, without limitation, the following:
+(h) As used in this section, "capital costs" include, without limitation, all of the following:

-(1) The costs of doing any or all of the things mentioned in subsection (f) of this section; and
+(1) The costs of doing any or all of the things mentioned in subsection (f) of this section.

-(2) The costs of all property, both real and personal and both improved and unimproved, plants, works, appurtenances, structures, facilities, furnishings, machinery, equipment, vehicles, easements, water rights, franchises, and licenses used or useful in connection with the purpose authorized; and
+(2) The costs of all property, both real and personal and both improved and unimproved, plants, works, appurtenances, structures, facilities, furnishings, machinery, equipment, vehicles, easements, water rights, franchises, and licenses used or useful in connection with the purpose authorized.

-(3) The costs of demolishing or moving structures from land acquired and acquiring any lands to which such structures are to be moved; and
+(3) The costs of demolishing or moving structures from land acquired and acquiring any lands to which the structures are to be moved.

-(4) Financing charges, including estimated interest during construction and for six months thereafter; and
+(4) Financing charges, including estimated interest during construction and for six months thereafter.

-(5) The costs of plans, specifications, studies and reports, surveys, and estimates of costs and revenues; and
+(5) The costs of plans, specifications, studies and reports, surveys, and estimates of costs and revenues.

-(6) The costs of bond printing and insurance; and
+(6) The costs of bond printing and insurance.

 (8) Any other services, costs, and expenses necessary or incidental to the purpose authorized.